Currently valid general orders / ordinances

 What do I have to consider if I want to visit relatives in the nursing home?

-In addition, more stringent protective measures apply to nursing home visits.
-You must wear an FFP-2 mask and a maximum of 1 person is allowed to visit for 1 hour.
+In addition, stricter protective measures apply to visits to the nursing home.
+You must wear an FFP-2 mask and a maximum of 1 person may visit for 1 hour.

 What do employees need to be aware of?

-All facility employees are required to be tested on a regular basis.
+All employees of the facilities are obliged to be tested regularly.

 All important contacts such as the Corona, the fever hotline and your contact to the city administration or the business development department can be found here.